Frequently Asked Questions

 How much will I pay for other program costs?

 The cost for books, photocopying, and supplies varies each semester but is approximately $200-$400.
 Students need reliable access to Internet services including web browsing and email.
-If computer hardware, software, or other equipment is needed, please contact Information Resources at KU Medical Center for assistance: email@example.com or 913-945-9999.
+If computer hardware, software, or other equipment is needed, please contact Information Technology at KU Medical Center for assistance: email@example.com or 913-945-9999.

 Are students eligible for scholarships?